Patricia Dane: Career

 Dane married bandleader Tommy Dorsey in Las Vegas on April 8, 1943.
 Dorsey did not want his wife to work, and she took a break from her film career.
 Her MGM contract lapsed in 1945.

 Dorsey's biographer described both parties to the marriage as temperamental.
 Their union was said to be "tempestuous from the start."
 They separated three times before Dane filed for divorce on July 3, 1947, citing "extreme mental cruelty" and Dorsey's constant travel with his touring orchestra.
 However, the divorce was essentially amicable, and they had various rendezvous in the years ahead.

 Following her divorce, Dane resumed her movie career at the low-budget Monogram Pictures studio with Joe Palooka in Fighting Mad (1948).
 Her final film appearances were uncredited parts in Road to Bali (1952) and The Harder They Fall (1956).

 Later life

 Tommy Dorsey died in 1956.
 He left Dane a $26,000 insurance policy after she informed him that she was unable to work due to injuries sustained in a 1956 boating accident.

 In 1973 she returned to Blountstown, where she lived with her mother and worked as a librarian.
-She never remarried.
+Dane never remarried.
+She is interred in Pine Memorial Cemetery in Blountstown, Florida.